Last Updated on

 The locals of Sikkim are shy, hospitable and very friendly.
 They’re sure to make you feel at home even when you’re far away from it.

-Also, Kanchenjunga (8586 m above sea level), the third highest peak in the world, is in Sikkim, a reason enough to visit this gorgeous state.
+Also, Kanchenjunga (8586 m above sea level), the third highest peak in the world, is in Sikkim, a reason enough to visit this beautiful state.

 Other than adventure seekers and nature lovers, Sikkim is also the heaven of all shopaholics.
 The prominent markets of Sikkim, like MG Road in Gangtok, is flooded with Sikkimese handicrafts and Tibetan goods like Chinese Feng Shui items, idols of Laughing Buddha and Dragons, New Year lamps, traditional dresses worn during Tibetan festivals, Tibetan cups, handwoven blankets, carpets, wooden and bamboo items, and more.

 Aren’t you excited to travel Sikkim?
-Leave other destinations in your wish list and first visit this amazing place.
+Leave other destinations in your wish list and first visit this fantastic place.